 From Napa, continue south around the eastern side of San Francisco Bay to a bayfront amusement park.

-Diverse, dynamic, artsy, edgy—Oakland has seen an influx of young locals, drawn by the vibe, move into downtown lofts and condos.
-With them came the single-pour coffee bars, cafes, galleries, and clubs.
+Drive south from Vallejo into the hilly East Bay, past the university town of Berkeley to San Francisco’s sister city.
+Oakland is often referred to as “San Francisco’s Brooklyn,” with the same kind of historic twists, beautiful views, and exploding food and wine scene as that New York borough.
+Diverse, dynamic, artsy, edgy—Oakland has seen an influx of young locals, drawn not only by the vibe but by the city’s lower rents too, have moved into downtown lofts and condos, and so have come the single-pour coffee bars, cafes, galleries, and clubs, too.
 Lower costs in the East Bay have also lured chefs—both established big names and new-gen kitchen whiz kids—to open restaurants here, in settings ranging from splashy Art Deco (Flora) to sleek hipster chic (Plum).

 Jack London Square, an inviting complex perched on the edge of San Francisco Bay, mixes outdoor fun with indoor diversions.
-The square is named after the intrepid adventurer and author of Call of the Wildand The Sea Wolf, a book allegedly inspired by tales told by folk who frequented the legendary—and still open—Heinhold’s First and Last Chance Saloon.
+The square is named after the intrepid adventurer and author of Call of the Wild and The Sea Wolf, a book allegedly inspired by tall tales told by the crusty folk who frequented the legendary—and still open—Heinhold’s First and Last Chance Saloon.
 Near the sloped entrance to the historic watering hole, the wall hands on the wall clock haven’t budged since April 18, 1906—the moment a massive quake struck the Bay Area, and jolted the building so much the timepiece stopped ticking.
+Time may have stopped, but not service, and stepping down into this little wooden shack is about as time-warpy as you can get: 19th-century gas lamps glow each evening, World War II photos photographs and memorabilia, and a small photo of a young London sitting at one of the saloon’s tables adorn the walls.
 Settle in and talk to your elbow-mate at the bar; you never know what tall tales you might here.

 But save your visit to this historic bar until later in the day.
 When the sun’s up and shining, paddle a kayak around the adjacent Oakland Estuary, especially lively during the fall bird migration.
 Post paddle, stroll the square to visit shops, or tour two historic vessels: the Lightship Relief, a floating lighthouse which aided navigation along various U.S. coastlines from 1951 to 1974, and the USS Potomac, President Franklin Delano Roosevelt’s historic yacht (ask about bay cruises).
 Dine at inviting options like Baia for organic pasta, or have crab cake benedict for brunch at Oakland Grill.
 Farmers’ markets and outdoor movies add to Jack London Square’s neighborhood-y appeal.

+Never has this metropolis, California’s third largest city, sparkled more.
 The center of the booming, tech-centric Silicon Valley, San José is packed with worthy destinations, like ultra-hands-on The Tech Museum, and light and airy San Jose Museum of Art.
-The SAP Center, which draws headline entertainers and is home to the San Jose Sharks NHL franchise, is a glassy modern palace.
+De Anza Hotel is an Art Deco gem, while the SAP Center, which draws headline entertainers and is home to the San Jose Sharks NHL franchise, is a glassy modern palace.

-For the city’s most luxurious shopping experience, visit Santana Row, a snazzy outdoor mall.
+For the city’s most luxurious shopping experience, visit Santana Row, a snazzy outdoor mall, a mix between California’s relaxed stylishness and a swanky European village on market day.
 It’s the kind of place where you can easily while away the hours, sitting on a bench perusing your purchases while nibbling fresh croissants from Cocola.
 And, in the ultimate Silicon Valley indulgence, why not custom-design your own luxury all-electric car at Santana Row’s Tesla store.

 Welcome to California’s tech-centric brain pool.
 Wrapping around the south end of San Francisco Bay, the communities collectively known as Silicon Valley are home base for the heart and soul of computer technology, including silicon chip technology, computer design, apps and Apples, smart phones—smart everything.
 Some companies are so big and so influential that their names have become part of our vocabulary (if you don’t believe us, just Google it).
 Hike or bike a trail and overhear the next big idea.
 Visit a museum that blinks and buzzes with what-if technology.
 And enjoy the riches of a booming economy, with performance spaces, high-end shopping, and multi-starred restaurants.